ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/getting-started-with-pivotal-hawq-on-hortonworks-sandbox/tutorial.md

 Refer to HAWQ documentation page on Working with Databases for an in-depth guide on loading data to HAWQ and submitting queries.
 You also have the complete SQL Commands reference guide.

-## USING OTHER TOOLS TO WORK WITH HAWQ
+## Using Other Tools to Work with HAWQ
 Connecting to HAWQ via BI Tools (JDBC or ODBC)
 Aside from psql or pgAdminIII, you can use any other tool of your preference that uses JDBC or ODBC.
 This could be tools like Tableau, Microstrategy, SQuirreL SQL, etc…